A Persistence-Driven Edit Distance for Trees with Abstract Weights: A Discussion on the Use of Different Editable Spaces

-Some of these ideas are formalized in \cite{pegoraro2021metric} which defines a framework which allows to work with objects of the form $f:D_{\pi_0 \circ Y}\rightarrow X$ with $X$ being an editable space and $\pi_0 \circ Y:\R\rightarrow \Sets$ being a constructible persistent set represented by a merge tree.
+with $\mathcal{L}(U)$ being the Lebesgue measure of $U$.
+For an example of situations that can be tackled with this approach see \Cref{fig:vol_w_0} and \Cref{fig:vol_w_1}.
+Note that the representation of functional data obtained with the volume-enriched persistent sets, lies in between information captured by $L_p$ metrics and purely topological information: with persistent sets one would not be able to distinguish the two functions in \Cref{fig:vol_w_0} and \Cref{fig:vol_w_1} (they have isomorphic persistent sets), but with $L_p$ metrics one would not capture any of the shape similarities between the functions.
+We therefore believe that volume-enriched persistent sets can be a useful tool to employ when there are alignment issues with functional data i.e. all those situations where one may want to resort to some reparametrization of the domain - see, for instance, the Special Section on Time Warpings and Phase Variation on the Electronic Journal of Statistics, Vol 8 (2).
+One such example can be found in \cite[Appendix,]{pegoraro2024finitelyfunc}.

-\begin{rmk} In \Cref{sec:one_dim_persistence}, \Cref{sec:multipers} and \Cref{sec:functions} we focused our attention on filtrations and persistence sets, but the same ideas can be applied to other TDA objects like path connected components obtained from zig-zag persistence \citep{carlsson2010zigzag} and Reeb graphs \citep{reeb_2, de2016categorified} in both situations we obtain posets with real valued maps, and thus we can make use of all the ideas we presented. \end{rmk}
+Some of these ideas are formalized and in-depth explored in \cite{pegoraro2024finitelyfunc}, which focuses on representing via dendrograms objects of the form $f:D_{\pi_0 \circ \Y}\rightarrow X$, with $X$ being an editable space and $\pi_0 \circ Y:\R\rightarrow \Sets$ being a constructible persistent set.